euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- Bootable
 	- Incremental snapshots
 	- Performance scales with size
+	- Best option
-	- Best choose.
-Don't need performance  just performance
+		- HDD.
+Don't need performance  just capacity
+		- SDD.
+High-performance, provides data redundancy
 - RAM disk
 	- tmpfs can be used to strore data in memory
 	- Faster than local disk, slower than memory